-Spring 2017 Syllabus
+Spring 2018 Syllabus

-The information on this and the following page is mostly copied from the Student Handbook as per policy in Dordt College's "Syllabus Checklist."
+Some of the information on this and the following page is mostly copied from the Student Handbook as per policy in Dordt College's "Syllabus Checklist."
 There is some additional information specific to this course as well.
-Additional information is in italic face.
+Additional information is in a serif typeface and has a black line down the left margin.